-Bobby and Sanjay were a writing team as part of team involving the director and editor they brought everything together.
-The climax of the movie is started in the opening scenes, but without the necessary context that comes in dribs and drabs over the course of the film.
+Bobby and Sanjay were a writing team involving the director and editor they brought everything together.
+A highlight of the movie is started in the opening scenes, but without the necessary context that comes in dribs and drabs over the course of the film.
 Soon you are introduced to the heroine as a young girl and quickly she grows up to a college student and some of her conflict with her boyfriend.

 Editing keeps the story flowing under the guidance of Manesh Narayan.
 Manesh started with Malayalam films, winning an award with his first.
 He has done significant films in Tamil, Telegu and Hindi languages.
 In 2017 he directed and co-wrote, "Take-off" that won awards for himself and the film.